Hip Injury Compensation Amounts

 How Much Pelvis or Hip Injury Compensation Can I Claim?

-Figures are based on the Judicial College Injury Tables.
+The figures above are based on the Judicial College guidelines on average compensation payouts.
 This information can help you make a decision on whether to make a claim.

 For a more accurate calculation of how much your case could be worth, or to begin the compensation claims process, get in touch with the expert solicitors at JMW today by calling 0345 872 6666, or by filling in our online enquiry form to request a call back.
 You can find out more about our personal injury claim services here.